slevithan/xregexp/README.md

 ### XRegExp.matchRecursive

-Match recursive constructs using XRegExp pattern strings as left and right delimiters:
+A robust and flexible API for matching recursive constructs using XRegExp pattern strings as left and right delimiters:

 ```js
 const str1 = '(t((e))s)t()(ing)';